microsoft/DirectXShaderCompiler/docs/DXIL.rst

 218 CreateHandleFromHeap                                  create resource handle from heap 219 Unpack4x8                                             unpacks 4 8-bit signed or unsigned values into int32 or int16 vector
 220 Pack4x8                                               packs vector of 4 signed or unsigned values into a packed datatype, drops or clamps unused bits
+221 IsHelperLane                                          returns true on helper lanes in pixel shaders
 === ===================================================== =======================================================================================================================================================================================================================